rickweb3/awax/README.md

-## ⚙️ Seçoes desenvolvidas no projeto
+## ⚙️ Seções desenvolvidas no projeto

 - [x] Home
 - [x] About us